Limerence: Love regulation

 Preliminary results from a 2024 study of online limerence communities conducted by Langeslag found that negative reappraisal decreased limerence for the study participants.
 A therapist named Brandy Wyant has also had her limerent clients list reasons their LO is not perfect, or reasons they and their LO are not compatible.
 Love regulation doesn't switch feelings on or off immediately, so Langeslag recommends writing a list of things once a day as an example.

+The neuroscientist Tom Bellamy is recommending what he calls the "daymare" strategy: if a person in limerence finds themselves lost in a romantic daydream, they should "spoil the rewards" by changing the end of the story into a nightmare.
+Ruining reward-seeking habits like this is recommended as a kind of "deprogramming" to "accelerate the overwriting of memories linking LO to reward".

 Based on the addiction theory of romantic love, Helen Fisher and colleagues recommend that rejected lovers remove all reminders of their beloved, such as letters or photos, and avoid contact with the rejecting partner.
 Reminders can cause cravings which prolong recovery.
 They also suggest that positive contact with friends could reduce cravings.
 Rejected lovers should stay busy to distract themselves, and engage in self-expanding activities.
 Setting a "no contact" rule during recovery can facilitate self-care and time to reflect on the situation.

+However, if limerence is being sustained by a fantasy (making the reward more potent), then getting to know the person for real can also be the fastest way to get over them.